How rapid and efficient exchange of health information can help healthcare workers address the global pandemic

 For software developers hoping to contribute, why not join a COVID-19 hackathon?
 Here’s a list of hackathons you can join to help healthcare systems manage the outbreak.
 For other members of the IT community, you can join the conversation on Health Level Seven (HL7)’s community via the COVID-19 Response Stream.
 HL7 has also created a Confluence space dedicated to anything coronavirus-related.
 The two channels go hand-in-hand for collating projects that address the current pandemic.

 All in all, HL7 FHIR’s vision of interoperable healthcare systems is highly relevant to the crisis at hand.
-As the world battles the global pandemic, FHIR has allowed the creation of priceless systems, apps, and solutions to aid patients and healthcare workers in their time of need.
+As the world battles the COVID-19 pandemic, FHIR has allowed the creation of priceless systems, apps, and solutions to aid patients and healthcare workers in their time of need.